John Peder Zane: Career

-In 2006, Zane edited a special section, "Ghosts of 1898," on the Wilmington race riot for the Charlotte Observer and the Raleigh News and Observer.
+In 2006, Zane edited a special section, "Ghosts of 1898," on the 1898 Wilmington massacre for the Charlotte Observer and the Raleigh News and Observer.
 This 16-page special section, written by historian Timothy B. Tyson, was widely distributed.
-Soon afterward, the North Carolina General Assembly passed legislation requiring public schools to teach students about the white supremacy campaigns and the Wilmington Race Riot of 1898.
+Soon afterward, the North Carolina General Assembly passed legislation requiring public schools to teach students about the white supremacy campaigns and the Wilmington massacre.
 "Ghosts of 1898" won an Excellence Award from the National Association of Black Journalists.

 In 2009 Zane wrote the first of a series of columns in the News & Observer calling on North Carolina to tear down the Confederate Monument that towers before the state legislature in Raleigh (which happened in 2020).
 His work presaged the much wider national debate on controversial statues ignited in 2017 by the deadly protest and counter-protest over plans to remove a statue of Robert E. Lee in Charlottesville, Va.

 Zane left the N&O in 2009.
 Between 2014 and 2020 he was a contributing columnist on the newspaper's op-ed page.

 He served as master of ceremonies for the bi-annual induction ceremonies of the North Carolina Literary Hall of Fame in 2008, 2010, 2012, 2014, 2016 and 2018.

 Between 2011 and 2016 he was an assistant professor in the Department of Journalism and Mass Communication at Saint Augustine's University in Raleigh, North Carolina.
 He was chairman of the department from 2012 to 2015.

 He has taught writing at Duke University's Sanford School of Public Policy and in the Department of Public Policy at the University of North Carolina at Chapel Hill.